ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/l2cache.md

 L2D_CACHE_WB is 0
 ```

-`REMOTE_ACCESS` is 0 because we are not simulating a multi socket system so another socket is never accessed.
+`REMOTE_ACCESS` is 0 because you are not simulating a multi-socket system, so another socket is never accessed.

 Additional events that occur if the L2 cache is full:
 `L2D_CACHE_WB` and `L2D_CACHE_WB_VICTIM`

 Reads don’t typically cause writebacks.
-We can use a store instruction to trigger the above events plus a writeback:
+You can use a store instruction to trigger the above events plus a writeback:

 ```C
 void stores()